Home Cinema Guide may get a commission if you buy from a link marked with * on this page: about ads

 Fortunately, the advent of 4K UHD Blu-ray technology also saw the end of region codes for the discs.

-Unfortunately, 4K UHD Blu-ray players still need to adhere to region codes because they can also play DVDs and standard Blu-ray discs.
+Unfortunately, 4K UHD Blu-ray players must adhere to region codes because they can also play DVDs and standard Blu-ray discs.

 There are also modification techniques that you can find on the internet to make various Blu-ray players region-free.
-Check out this list if you are looking for a hack for your player.
+Check out this list if you want a hack for your player.

 However, the manufacturer won’t support this, so you do so at your own risk to your hardware.